CosmanAgraz/nativescript-sdk-examples-js/app/ns-ui-widgets-category/tabs/usage/article.md

 let tabStripItems = [tabStripItem1, tabStripItem2];
 tabStrip.items = tabStripItems;

+const contentItem1 = new TabContentItem();
+contentItem1.content = view1; // where view1 can be anything that extends from class "View"

+const contentItem2 = new TabContentItem();
+contentItem2.content = view2;

-let contentItems = [conterntItem1, contentItem2]; // where contentItem1 and 2 are the layouts/frames that holds the actual content
+let contentItems = [contentItem1, contentItem2]; // where contentItem1 and 2 are the layouts/frames that holds the actual content

 tabs.tabStrip = tabStrip;
 tabs.items = contentItems;